As the car shipping market grows, there will be more risk for consumers when selecting a carrier.

 1. Read up on their reviews

 Perhaps the most straightforward way to avoid getting scammed is to read some online reviews on each carrier you’re considering.
-Reputable carriers will usually have hundreds of verified reviews online, making it less likely that they’re a fly-by-night organization that will disappear with your money or vehicle.
+Reputable carriers will usually have hundreds of verified reviews online.
+This makes it less likely for a fly-by-night organization to disappear with your money or vehicle.

-In fact, most trustworthy vendors will be proud of their reviews, so they might even ask you to read up on them before making your final decision.
+In fact, most trustworthy vendors will be proud of their reviews.
+Therefore, they might even ask you to read up on them before making your final decision.

 Keep in mind that a company with exclusively positive reviews might raise some red flags, too, because they could be suppressing negative comments or paying reviewers to leave positive ones.